CO Sports Betting Shows Growth

 Partial game results possibly the most popular form of live betting.
 A sportsbook may provide odds on a team being ahead at half time, but the final result is irrelevant.
 This is a desirable proposition for online bettors as you can often get attractive odds.

 According to industry analysts, sports betting in Colorado is poised to generate $6 billion in annual betting.
 It may have lost some early impetus due to launching in the middle of a global pandemic, but revenue will be created once the industry has matured.
+Now that sports betting is legal in the state, there is hope that players will move away from illegal offshore operators like bovada and 5Dimes and choose a regulated operator instead.

 More operators will enter their market with their apps as the year progresses.

-No. Visitors to Co will be able to access the sportsbooks the state has available.
+No. Visitors to CO will be able to access the sportsbooks the state has available.
 You have to be of legal age and located within state lines to bet online.

 Yes, you sure can.
 Mobile betting is legal in the state.
 Operators maintain mobile sites and apps as part of their online betting offers.